alefranz/MELT/README.md

 ### Assert exceptions in log entries

-The log entry expose a property `Exception` which contains the exception captured by the logger.
+The log entry exposes a property `Exception` which contains the exception captured by the logger.

 For example, to test with xUnit that a single log has been emitted with a specific exception and assert a exception property: